mwidner/mwidner.github.io/_pages/about.md

 About this Site
 ======

-This site uses the excellent [https://github.com/academicpages/academicpages.github.io|academicpages template].
+This site uses the excellent [https://github.com/academicpages/academicpages.github.io](academicpages template).